Renting Process in Gibraltar: Complete Step-by-Step Guide

 Timeline Overview

-Step 1: Search for Properties (Days 1–3)
+Step 1: Search for Properties (Days 1 to 3)

-Where to Look:
+Where to look:

-Step 2: View Properties (Days 1–5)
+Step 2: View Properties (Days 1 to 5)

-- Kitchen: Appliances working, storage space, water pressure
+- Kitchen: appliances working, storage space, water pressure

-- Outdoor: Balcony/patio condition, gardens, views
+- Outdoor: balcony or patio condition, aspect and views

-Step 3: Submit Application (Days 4–6)
+Step 3: Submit Application (Days 4 to 6)

 - Completed rental application form